-Anyone who has spent 5 minutes in a Dutch city knows that bicycles are the undisputed transport king in The Netherlands.
-The Netherlands is the perfect country for cycling.
-The landscapes are flat, cities and towns are close together, and there’s a stunning 35,000km (22,000 miles) of dedicated cycle lanes criss-crossing the country.
-And that doesn’t even include … More The Ultimate Dutch Bicycle Guide
+It just takes one look at the streets of Amsterdam to realise that The Netherlands is a huge cycling country.
+The Netherlands is the perfect place to ride – The landscapes are flat, cities and towns are close together, and there’s a stunning 35,000km (22,000 miles) of dedicated cycle lanes criss-crossing the country.
+And that doesn’t even … More Bike Culture in The Netherlands – The Ultimate Dutch Bicycle Guide

 After a bowl of noodles for $2 and a few $1 bottles of beer in Thailand, you’d be forgiven if you suddenly shoot up from your tiny plastic chair, and declare loudly that you can live like a king at this price!
 One trip to an ATM in Ho Chi Minh City will fire out … More The cost of living in Sydney